-- 5. Any real or perceived conflict of interest, whether pecuniary or non-pecuniary, between a Representative's personal interest and the interests of Squash Manitoba, shall always be resolved in favour of Squash Manitoba. - 6.
-Representatives will not: - Engage in any business or transaction, or have a financial or other personal interest, that is incompatible with their official duties with Squash Manitoba, unless such business, transaction, or other interest is properly disclosed to Squash Manitoba and approved by Squash Manitoba - Knowingly place themselves in a position where they are under obligation to any person who might benefit from special consideration or who might seek preferential treatment - c.
-In the performance of their official duties, give preferential treatment to family members, friends, colleagues, or organizations in which their family members, friends, or colleagues have an interest, financial or otherwise - d.
-Derive personal benefit from information that they have acquired during the course of fulfilling their official duties with Squash Manitoba, if such information is confidential or not generally available to the public - e.
-Engage in any outside work, activity, or business or professional undertaking that conflicts or appears to conflict with their official duties as a representative of Squash Manitoba, or in which they have an advantage or appear to have an advantage on the basis of their association with Squash Manitoba - f.
-Without the permission of Squash Manitoba, use Squash Manitoba's property, equipment, supplies, or services for activities not associated with the performance of their official duties with Squash Manitoba - g.
-Place themselves in positions where they could, by virtue of being an Organization Representative, influence decisions or contracts from which they could derive any direct or indirect benefit - h.
-Accept any gift or favour that could be construed as being given in anticipation of, or in recognition for, any special consideration granted by virtue of being an Organization Representative
+- 5. Any real or perceived conflict of interest, whether pecuniary or non-pecuniary, between a Representative's personal interest and the interests of the Organization, shall always be resolved in favour of the Organization. - 6.
+A Representative acting on behalf of Squash Canada shall always place Squash Canada's interests above the interests of the Representative's home PTA.

+- 7. Representatives will not: - a) Engage in any business or transaction, or have a financial or other personal interest, that is incompatible with their official duties with the Organization, unless such business, transaction, or other interest is properly disclosed to the Organization and approved by the Organization - b) Knowingly place themselves in a position where they are under obligation to any person who might benefit from special consideration or who might seek preferential treatment - c) In the performance of their official duties, give preferential treatment to family members, friends, colleagues, or organizations in which their family members, friends, or colleagues have an interest, financial or otherwise - d) Derive personal benefit from information that they have acquired during the course of fulfilling their official duties with the Organization, if such information is confidential or not generally available to the public - e) Engage in any outside work, activity, or business or professional undertaking that conflicts or appears to conflict with their official duties as a representative of the Organization, or in which they have an advantage or appear to have an advantage on the basis of their association with the Organization - f) Without the permission of the Organization, use the Organization's property, equipment, supplies, or services for activities not associated with the performance of their official duties with the Organization - g) Place themselves in positions where they could, by virtue of being an Organization Representative, influence decisions or contracts from which they could derive any direct or indirect benefit - h) Accept any gift or favour that could be construed as being given in anticipation of, or in recognition for, any special consideration granted by virtue of being an Organization Representative